-Included in the Company's deferred income tax assets are tax benefits primarily related to state net operating losses of \$12 million, net of federal benefit, which will expire beginning December 31, 2022 and foreign net operating losses of \$42 million.
-Based on analysis of the Company's tax position, management believes it is more likely than not that the Company will not realize certain state net operating losses of \$11 million, state deferred tax assets of \$3 million and foreign deferred tax assets of \$18 million; therefore, a valuation allowance of \$32 million has been established.
+Included in the Company's deferred income tax assets are tax benefits related to state net operating losses of \$30 million, net of federal benefit, which will expire beginning December 31, 2023 and foreign net operating losses of \$34 million.
+Based on analysis of the Company's tax position as of December 31, 2022, management believes it is more likely than not that the Company will not realize certain state net operating losses of \$29 million, state deferred tax assets of \$2 million and foreign net operating losses of \$34 million; therefore, a valuation allowance of \$65 million has been established.